ImmortalDemonGod/bluestream-reference/docs/REPLICATION.md

 pytest tests/test_pipeline.py -v
 ```

+Expected output metrics (with the config above):

+- N = 48
+- R² = 0.839
+- Slope = 0.712

 ## Troubleshooting
-- If download fails...
+- If the download fails, re-run `python src/extract.py` and confirm you have network access.
-- If matches are 0...
+- If matches are unexpectedly low, confirm `match_strategy` and the concentration threshold in `config/config.yaml`.